 When Microsoft rolled out the free upgrade for Windows 7 and Windows 8.1/8 consumers, many were still using mechanical HDD.
 This trend continues.
-While Windows 10 works just fine on those mechanical drives, the performance when used with SSD is exceptionally well.
-If you want to speed up your Windows 10 computer, this guide will help you understand why you should use Windows 10 with SSD.
+While Windows 10 or Windows 11 for that matter works just fine on those mechanical drives, the performance when used with SSD is exceptionally well.
+If you want to speed up your Windows computer, this guide will help you understand why you should use Windows 11/10 with SSD.

 SSD’s are all about faster everything.
 Right from application launches to no lag gaming to excellent battery life.
 They are also known to be a lot more durable, but then we aren’t throwing it anywhere.